schluppeck/ng-data-club/README.md

 - analysing
 - visualising

+## Github repo

+You can find notes, presentations, and code at the [ng-data-club github repository](https://github.com/schluppeck/ng-data-club).

 ## Ideas for meetings / wishlist

 We will try to keep meetings informal with some guided discussion by presenters that will change week by week.